zorantica/db_apex_utils/wrapper/README.md

 Open the bash script file with Your preffered text editor.

-At the beginning of the script (line 4) enter a correct name of the file containing a list of files to wrap.
-The default one is wrap_list.txt just like the one You downloaded and populated.
+At the beginning of the script (line 4) enter a correct name of the file containing a list of files to wrap. *The default one is wrap_list.txt just like the one You downloaded and populated.*

-Line 3 contains an URL of the ORDS service created in the previous chapter.
-If You have Oracle APEX or SQL Developer Web available You may quickly find the URL, like this:
+Line 3 contains an URL of the ORDS service created in the previous chapter. *If You have Oracle APEX or SQL Developer Web available You may quickly find the URL.*

 Otherwise the following SELECT statement helps: